 Too focused on local queries and results

-There’s only a few top spots in the local search results so your chances of being found aren’t high.
+There are only a few top spots in the local search results, so your chances of enhancing your online presence aren’t high.

-That’s why you need a research and content strategy to target who problems and questions are looking for.
+That’s why you need a research and content strategy to target whom problems and questions are looking for.

-If you want your website to rank higher, you need to invest in the domain authority of your website.
+To get your website to rank higher, you need to invest in boosting your domain authority.

 - Get citation links